BigRedDoge/OW2-Motion-Controller/README.md

 # IRL-OW2
-Full Body Controller for playing Overwatch 2
+### Full Body Motion Controller for Playing Overwatch 2

 Tracks full body pose and translates it to controller inputs to play Overwatch